keiraqz/dato-vs-graphx/README.md

 ##Experiments

 **Graph Algorithms:** Both Dato and GraphX have graph algorithms Triangle-counting, PageRank and Connected Components.
 The experiments will be testing all three algorithms on the following datasets.
 The sample code can be found: <a href= "https://github.com/keiraqz/dato-vs-graphx/blob/master/dato-dist.py" target="_blank">here</a> for Dato and <a href= "https://github.com/keiraqz/dato-vs-graphx/blob/master/graphx.scala" target="_blank">here</a> for GraphX.
+The expriments all start with default settings.
+GraphX is set to 1G per executor memory.
+Dato has total 4G for GRAPHLAB\_FILEIO\_MAXIMUM\_CACHE\_CAPACITY.
+GraphX is later set to 2G per executor memory.

 **Dataset:**
 The graph datasets are downloaded from <a href= "https://snap.stanford.edu/data/" target="_blank">Stanford Large Network Dataset Collection (SNAP)</a>.
 In these experiments, following 4 datasets were used: